obviyus/SuperSeriousBot/README.md

 - `OPENROUTER_API_KEY`: AI, image, video, transcription, summaries, search, and cron
 - `OPENROUTER_BASE_URL`: optional OpenRouter-compatible endpoint for local testing
+- `BASED_BASE_URL`, `BASED_MODEL`: local OpenAI-compatible chat endpoint (include `/v1`) and served model ID for `/based`
 - `KIE_API_KEY`: song generation
 - `COBALT_URL`: media downloads
 - `NANO_GPT_API_KEY`: URL and YouTube extraction
 - `GOODREADS_API_KEY`, `WOLFRAM_APP_ID`, `WEATHERAPI_API_KEY`, and `WAQI_API_KEY`

+`/based [query]` streams a text answer from the configured local model.
+Reply to a text message to include it as context.
+It has its own chat/user whitelist and a 40-request daily limit, like `/ask`.
+Enable it for a group through `/settings`.
+It needs no OpenRouter key and does not use `/model ask` or `/thinking` settings.
+Use `/ask` for supported images. `/based` rejects media.
+Requests stop after two minutes; responses are capped at 1,024 tokens.
+There is no cloud fallback when the local server is off.

+Use a private Tailscale HTTPS route to the server's loopback listener, as with Cobalt.
+Allow only the bot host to reach that route.
+Keep the endpoint and model ID in the app environment; do not expose the unauthenticated model API publicly.

 Operations: